Which Type Of IRA Plan Is Right for Me?

 Individual retirement accounts (IRAs) are a key element in many people's financial plans.
 If you are interested in getting a tax-advantaged start on retirement by opening an account, you should know some basics to help you compare IRA plans.
 The most common types of IRAs are traditional, Roth, and SEP IRAs.

 - Simplified Employee Pension IRA (or SEP-IRA): An SEP-IRA is a bit more complicated and is not used as widely as a traditional or Roth IRA.
-The program is designed for small businesses - but the company can be just one person, a self-employed sole proprietor.
+The program is designed for small businesses or a self-employed sole proprietor.
 The employer contributes to his or her own IRA and to the IRAs of employees, if there are any, and the employer gets a tax deduction for those contributions.

-Learn more and get started at AllyBank.com or call live customer care at 877-247-ALLY (2559), where help is available 24/7.
+Learn more at Allybank.com or call live, 24/7 customer care at 877-247-ALLY (2559).